timofeysie/rainbow-connection/docs/raspberry-pi-zero-w-setup.md

 # Main program loop
 while True:
-    capture_image()  # Capture an image if the time is between 9 AM and 5 PM sleep(60)  # Wait for 60 seconds before checking the time again
+    capture_image()  # Capture an image if the time is between 9 AM and 5 PM sleep(60)  # Wait for 60 seconds before checking the time again, this will include the time it takes to take the picture which is about 8 seconds.
 ```

 Open the crontab configuration: